MRS. WARDELL AND MRS. ZONI

 *The only exception would be for in-person students who should stay home due to quarantine.

-*If a child is ill and able to participate, please notify us.
+*If a child is ill for an extended time and able to participate, please notify us.

 Dear Switlik Families,